CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

      ![](media2/1/m1s17.png)

-1. After refreshing, you’ll see the **Wingtip Sales Analysis** report embedded twice—one in read-only mode and the second with full edit capabilities.
+1. After refreshing, you’ll see the **Wingtip Sales Analysis** report embedded twice.
+One in read-only mode and the second with full edit capabilities.

     >**Note:** If you are not able to find and edit the report, please access the same URL in a different web browser or in InPrivate window.

      ![](media2/1/m1s18.png)

-1. From the report canvas on the left-hand pane, select the existing **chart (1)**, then from the Visualizations pane on the right, change the chart type to a **Donut chart** by clicking the corresponding **icon (2)** near the middle of the pane.
+1. From the report canvas on the left-hand pane, select the existing **chart (1)**, then from the Visualizations pane on the right, change the chart type to a **Donut chart** by clicking the corresponding **icon (2)**.

      ![](media2/1/m1s19.png)